 September 8, 2018: Iraqi Kurdistan

 The Revolutionary Guards fired seven Fateh-110s, solid-fueled missiles with a range of 300 km (185 miles), at Iranian Kurdish dissidents based in Iraq.
-The short-range ballistic missiles reportedly hit the headquarters of the Kurdish Democratic Party of Iran (KDPI) and the Democratic Party of Iranian Kurdistan (PDKI) in the town of Koya, in Iraq’s Kurdistan region.
-At least 11 people were reportedly killed and dozens were wounded, including the KDPI’s secretary-general.
+The short-range ballistic missiles reportedly hit the headquarters of the Kurdistan Democratic Party–Iran (KDP-I) and the Democratic Party of Iranian Kurdistan (PDKI) in the town of Koya, in Iraq’s Kurdistan region.
+At least 11 people were reportedly killed and dozens were wounded, including the KDP-I’s secretary-general.
 Fateh missiles are solid-fueled missiles that can be launched from trucks.